-Over the last month in a foster home I have gotten very social and will follow my foster mom around and rub on her ankles.
-I am becoming a squirmy, love bug and will even lay on your lap for love.
-I surprised her when walking across the back of the couch and started rubbing on her head.
+Over the last months in a foster home I have gotten very social and will follow my foster mom around and rub on her ankles.
+I am a squirmy, love bug and will even lay on your lap for love.

 Your message has been sent to Compassionate Animal Rescue for Medical Aid.